Alternative titles for this job

 Interior designers plan, design, decorate and furnish spaces in residential, commercial, retail and leisure environments.

-Interior designers with up to five years' experience usually earn
+Interior designers with up to seven years' experience usually earn

-Senior interior designers with more than five years' experience usually earn
+Senior interior designers with more than seven years' experience usually earn

 Pay for interior designers varies depending on experience and where they work.

 - Interior designers with up to seven years' experience usually earn between $55,000 and $95,000 a year.

 - Senior interior designers with more than seven years' experience can earn between $90,000 and $120,000.

 Source: Hays, 'Hays Salary Guide FY 22-23', 2022.

 (This information is a guide only.
 Find out more about the sources of our pay information)